grepory/gozer/README.md

 # Vinz Clortho

-Vinz Clortho is a set of utilities that Opsee uses for SSH tunneling.
+Vinz Clortho is a set of utilities that Opsee uses for key management, SSH tunneling, and general tomfoolery.

 ## s3kms